gruntwork-io/docs/_docs-sources/intro/overview/business-case.md

 ---
-'title': 'Business Case'
+'title': 'Why Gruntwork?'
 ---

-# Business case
+# Why Gruntwork?

 ## Problem

 Every company needs infrastructure to run its software, but deploying and maintaining infrastructure can be complicated, error-prone and time-consuming.
 Also, most companies have the same core set of infrastructure needs, so redundantly implementing what is already built is a poor use of company resources.

 ## Traditional solutions